-- 1.8 The schedule of sites to which the bylaws apply (Appendix 2) will also be updated to include spaces left out of the existing byelaws.
-This includes Bretons Outdoor Recreation Centre which has suffered from multiple incidents of anti-social behaviour.
-The inclusion of all the sites within this schedule will help improve the management and protection of these areas, however it will not prevent future changes of use of the land in question. - 1.9 The updated schedule will in addition to parks and open spaces also include all green spaces that the public have access to that are managed by Housing and Highways.
-This will ensure that these areas can also have any potential anti-social behaviour managed. - 1.10 The adoption of the new byelaws is clearly set out and will assist with the enforcement of these rules and regulations but will also give other stakeholders, e.g. Friends Groups, a better understanding and assurances around community safety. - 1.11 Should a decision be made to proceed with updating the byelaws the process will take approximately 12-18 months.
-This will involve a public consultation using the corporate platform for a period of 8 weeks and will be undertaken by Council Officers or their agents.
+1.8 The schedule of sites to which the bylaws apply (Appendix 2) will also be updated to include spaces left out of the existing byelaws.
+This includes Bretons Outdoor Recreation Centre which has suffered from multiple incidents of anti-social behaviour and Lilliput Road Open Space which has recently been improved with the addition of a local football club using the space.
+The inclusion of all the sites within this schedule will help improve the management and protection of these areas, however it will not prevent future changes of use.

+1.9 The adoption of the new byelaws is clearly set out and will assist with the enforcement of these rules and regulations but will also give other stakeholders, e.g. Friends Groups, a better understanding and assurances around community safety.

+1.10 Should a decision be made to proceed with updating the byelaws the process will take approximately 12-18 months.
+This will involve a public consultation for a period of 8) weeks and will be undertaken by Council Officers or their agents.
 The Council is required to consult with members of the public and other bodies and organisations who have any interest or are users of the areas which will be the subject of the new Byelaws.
 The organisations who will be consulted are key stakeholders including friend's groups, sports and recreation groups and equal access groups.
 A detailed table of the process is in Appendix 5.

-- 1.12 Should the Cabinet and then full Council decide to proceed with the process to update the bylaws, a Communications plan to emphasise the positive impact of the new bylaws on improving the management and protection of the boroughs parks and open spaces will be prepared. - 1.13 Enforcement of the Byelaws will be undertaken by the Council's Tactical Enforcement Team who will have the relevant authority to ensure they are being adhered to.
+1.11 Should the Cabinet and then full Council decide to proceed with the process to update the bylaws, a Communications plan to emphasise the positive impact of the new bylaws on improving the management and protection of the boroughs parks and open spaces will be prepared.

+1.12 Enforcement of the Byelaws will be undertaken by the Council's Enforcement teams, and specifically the Parks Protection Service who will have the relevant authority to ensure they are being adhered to.

-1.14 Attachments to the report:
+1.13 Attachments to the report:

-Appendix 1 - (1st Draft of updated Byelaws)
+- Appendix 1 (1st Draft of updated Byelaws)

-Appendix 2 - (1st Draft of schedule of sites)
+- Appendix 2 (1st Draft of schedule of sites)

-Appendix 3 - (Existing Byelaws)
+- Appendix 3 (Existing Byelaws)

-Appendix 4 - (Existing schedule of sites)
+- Appendix 4 (Existing schedule of sites)

-Appendix 5 - (Project Timeline)
+- Appendix 5 (Project Timeline)